rmnavr/opriq/README.md

   > OPRIQ idea can be implemented on QMK, on Linux, Mac, etc. I currently don't have plans of doing it myself though.
 * OPRIQ builds from **standard english QWERTY layout**

-My personal OPRIQ story:
-* OPRIQ development took 8 years (2013-2021) with rigorous battle-testing of 5 vastly different layout iterations each built from scratch
-  (including complete relearning of typing for each iteration)
-* My current typing speed in OPRIQ is (normal/record): 95/115 wpm two-handed, 55/75 wpm one-handed
-* I use OPRIQ mainly for CAD work: entering hotkeys with left hand, mousing with right hand
-* No, I normaly don't use OPRIQ for one-handed coding, I use 2 hands for coding like a sane person
-* Since 2021 I type only in OPRIQ and consider it to be my endgame layout

 <!-- __________________________________________________________________________/ }}}1 -->